-The easiest way to reduce the cost of course texts for your students is to use MCC library materials.
+One easy way to reduce the cost of course texts for your students is to use library materials:

 The "5R's Framework" describes the ways OERs may be used, depending on the way they are licensed: